The negation or NOT of a Boolean value flips it: becomes , and becomes . Negating a value gives its complement.

 10

 The corresponding hardware element is the NOT gate (inverter), drawn as a triangle with a small bubble at the output.
-The bubble itself stands for “invert” — that’s why a NAND gate is drawn as an AND with a bubble, and a PMOS transistor is drawn with a bubble on the gate.
+The bubble itself stands for “invert”, which is why a NAND gate is drawn as an AND with a bubble, and a PMOS transistor is drawn with a bubble on the gate.

 Two negations cancel: .
 This is the involution law, and in circuits it means a NOT followed by a NOT is just a wire (electrically slower, but logically equivalent).